Where To Start With Raw Fed Puppies and Kitties.

 There is less variability with feeding puppies and kittens.
 With eating such a large amount of food, you will need to divide this up into more frequent meals in a day.

-Under 4 months = 4 meals per day
+Under 4 months = daily amount split into 4 meals per day

 If your puppy begins bile vomiting, this is also known as “hunger vomiting.”
 They vomit up a yellowish substance, which is bile from their gallbladder.
 This is nothing to worry about and there is an easy fix!
 Dogs do this when their stomach is empty and expecting food.
 If you transition your 4 month puppy from 4 meals to 3 meals a day and they begin to do this, you can go back to the 4 meal a day plan.
 Their body wasn’t quite ready to go down to 3 yet.
 The same goes for when you put their daily amount into 2 meals from 3.
 If they start bile vomiting, go back to 3 and keep them there for a a few weeks before trying again.